 - The technology sector continued to lead by number, but the average IPO deal size decreased from $261m to $123m.

-- Energy sector was the top IPO fund raiser with an average deal size increase of 176%.
+- The energy sector was the top IPO fundraiser with an average deal size increase of 176%.

-- Consumer products sector saw the most significant decrease in average deal size — 69%.
+- The consumer products sector saw the most significant decrease in average deal size—69%.

-- The 10 largest IPOs by proceeds raised $40B, with energy dominating three of the top four deals.
+- The 10 largest IPOs by revenue raised $40B, with energy dominating three of the top four deals.

 IPO trends in H1 2022

-After a record year in 2021, a sharp decline in IPO H1 activity was seen all around the world across most major markets in H1 2022.
+After a record year in 2021, a sharp decline in IPO H1 activity was noticed worldwide across most major markets in H1 2022.

-The Americas market saw the biggest drop in deal numbers — 80% less than the same period in 2021.
+The Americas market saw the most significant drop in deal numbers—80% less than the same period in 2021.

 SPAC IPOs represented half of the activity.
 There were 17 deals and $2.2b of proceeds.